 12. Do the splits

 There are certain things we can all do as little kids that we stop doing and then just can’t… like the splits.
-Work your way up to a full split during the coronacrisis and then do the splits every day for the rest of your life.
+Work your way up to a full split and then do the splits every day for the rest of your life.
 That’s how you stay amazing!

 The YouTube video is very motivating, but this article will better help the absolute beginners.
-Mind you, it’s going to take a lot longer than the COVID-19 lockdown for me to get my legs doing anything resembling the splits!!
+Mind you, it’s going to take a lot longer than a couple of months for me to get my legs doing anything resembling the splits!!
+This is definitely one of the projects for older kids where ‘old’ is a key word!!

-Beginning of the lockdown = no pizza oven.
+Beginning of project = no pizza oven.
 End of the lockdown = do you like pineapple on your pizza or no?

 13. Build a pizza oven

-Beginning of the lockdown = no pizza oven.
+Beginning of project = no pizza oven.
 End of the lockdown = do you like pineapple on your pizza or no?

 14. Sing, sing, sing